se-for-sci/se-for-sci.github.io/content/week4/functional.md

 not pure functions (they mutate the first argument, self).
 But there are lots of pure functions, like most built-ins and most non-method functions, and methods of tuples and such.

+Put simply, a pure function produces the same output whenever given the same inputs.
+Its behavior is determined solely by the inputs.

 ### Map, filter, reduce